St. John's Protestant Episcopal Church (Stamford, Connecticut)

 St. John's Protestant Episcopal Church is an historic church located at 628 Main Street in Stamford, Connecticut.
-The church is an English Gothic Revival structure, built in 1891 to a design by William Potter.
+The church (the congregation's third since its founding in 1742) is an English Gothic Revival structure, built in 1891 to a design by William Potter.
 It has buttressed stone construction, with a compound-arch entry and a large rose stained-glass window.
 The associated parish house, also a Gothic Victorian structure, was designed by Richard M. Upjohn and built in 1869–72.

 Rectors

-The position of rector of St. John's Church has been in effect since 1748.
+The first rector of St. John's Church was installed in 1748, and the following individuals have served as rector of the parish.